Singularities in positive characteristic, stratification and simplification of the singular locus: Epilogue and example

-Let ${\mathcal G}^{(d)}$ be a Rees algebra on a smooth scheme $d$-dimensional smooth scheme $V^{(d)}$ over a field $k$.
-The study of a stratification on $\Sing {\mathcal G}^{(d)} $ achieved by means of an upper-semicontinuous function is one example of an application of Main Theorem \ref{ordertau}.
+Let ${\mathcal G}^{(d)}$ be a Rees algebra on a smooth scheme $d$-dimensional smooth scheme $V^{(d)}$ over a perfect field $k$.
+The study of a stratification on $\Sing {\mathcal G}^{(d)} $ achieved by means of an upper semi-continuous function is one example of an application of Main Theorem \ref{ordertau}.
 However, this stratification is mainly interesting due to the following fact: as in Part \ref{Char0} (via the dictionary between Rees algebras and pairs) similar satellite functions can be defined thanks to Theorems \ref{1theo}, \ref{ordertau} and \ref{twisting}.
-In this way an upper-semi-continuous function is constructed whose maximum value determines permissible centers, and the blow-up along these centers produces a simplification of the singularities.
-To be precise, once we blow-up at the smooth center defined by the function (on the worst points), a new upper-semi-continuous function is defined, which provides a new stratification and a new closed and smooth stratum of worst singularities.
+In this way an upper semi-continuous function is constructed whose maximum value determines permissible centers, and the blow-up along these centers produces a simplification of the singularities.
+To be precise, once we blow-up at the smooth center defined by the function (on the worst points), a new upper semi-continuous function is defined, which provides a new stratification and a new closed and smooth stratum of worst singularities.
 We then consider the blow-up at such center and so on.

 \

 A number of exceptional hypersurfaces arise in this process of monoidal transforms, and it is important that these hypersurfaces have normal crossings.
 So we have to define a procedure so that the maximum stratum (center of the monoidal transform) have normal crossings with the exceptional hypersurfaces introduced in the previous steps.
 Here is where the second satellite functions play an important role (see \ref{lasat2}).